saketml79/GAP_genie_multiagent_datanalysis_demo/README.md

 ### UC Pages (create from UI — within the Domain)

-Create 7 Pages within the "Supply Chain Operations" domain: 2 general + 5 domain-specific critical threshold definitions.
-Each defines business concepts that AI agents reference authoritatively.
+Create **7 Pages** within the "Supply Chain Operations" domain: 2 cross-domain (Fiscal Calendar, Cross-Domain Metrics) + 5 domain-specific critical threshold definitions (one per domain).
+The 2 cross-domain pages resolve ambiguity for humans and Genie One.
+The 5 domain-specific pages define multi-condition "critical" policies that are unguessable without the definition — these are bridged to agents via SQL Functions.

 #### Page 1: "Fiscal Calendar & Targets"